rubyrider/xplore/README.md

 * expand/collapse sidebar
 * hide/show columns
 * allow access for current user for example with appropriate role
-* added HTTP_BASIC auth for Rails DB
+* added HTTP_BASIC auth for xPlore
 * ability to turn on/off using initializer
 * white/black list of tables
 * data-tables inside your app